How To Choose Best Type of Utility Knife

 2).
 The “Auto-Retracting” Utility Knife

-Auto-retractable utility knives are safer and can prevent accidental cuts or lacerations due to a spring-loaded mechanism, which allows the user to release the button and automatically slide the blade inside the handle.
+Auto-retractable utility knives are safer and can prevent accidental cuts or lacerations.
+They have a spring-loaded mechanism that allows the user to release the button and automatically slide the blade inside the handle.

-The best auto-retracting utility knife will provide a smooth retraction (spring back) of the utility blade once the knife button is released.
+The best auto-retracting utility knife provides a smooth retraction (spring back) of the blade once the knife button is released.

 The auto-retracting utility knife is the #1 choice amongst contractors who rely on the everyday use of a utility knife tool.